Ice Dam 101: Why Your Gutters aren't the Problem (Its your insulation)

 Ice Dam 101: Why Your Gutters Aren’t the Problem (It’s Your Insulation)

-If you’re a homeowner in Central New York, you know the drill.
+If you’re a homeowner in Central New York , you know the drill.
 A heavy lake-effect snowstorm hits Syracuse or Utica, the sun peeks out for a few hours, and suddenly, you have three-foot icicles hanging from your eaves.

 Your first instinct might be to blame your gutters.
 You might even be thinking about hiring someone to rip them off or install heated wire.
 But here is the cold, hard truth: Your gutters do not cause ice dams.
 They are simply the place where the symptoms show up.
+If you want to stop ice dams for good, you have to look higher—up into your attic.

 What Exactly is an Ice Dam?